jboss-developer/jboss-eap-quickstarts/shrinkwrap-resolver/README.md

 What is it?
 -----------

+This quickstart demonstrates the use of ShrinkWrap Resolver in Red Hat JBoss Enterprise Application Platform.

 With the advent of Maven and other build systems, typically thirdparty libraries and our own dependent modules are obtained from a backing software repository.
 In this case we supply a series of coordinates which uniquely identifies an artifact in the repository, and resolve the target files from there.

 That is precisely the aim of the ShrinkWrap Resolver project; it is a Java API to obtain artifacts from a repository system.